 Mission and Goals of the Residency Program

 The family medicine residency program seeks to extend the mission of North Country HealthCare in providing accessible, comprehensive, quality affordable care in a primary healthcare setting across northern Arizona.
-Our goals are to prepare a group of family physicians for autonomous practice in rural and frontier northern Arizona, and to prepare culturally competent physicians for the region.
+Our goals are to prepare a group of culturally humble, skilled, and dedicated family physicians for comprehensive primary care practice in rural and frontier northern Arizona.
 North Country has affiliations with A.T.
 Still University School of Osteopathic Medicine in Arizona, The University of Arizona College of Medicine – Phoenix, and The University of Arizona College of Medicine – Tucson.

 Northern Arizona Service Region

 North Country HealthCare’s service region consists of Apache County, Coconino County, Gila County, Mohave County, Navajo County, and the northern part of Yavapai County, occupying some 53,300 square miles across the northern third of Arizona.
 This land includes the largest ponderosa pine forest in the world, the stunning beauty of the Grand Canyon, the Great Basin Desert in the north and east, and the Mojave Desert in the west.
-The regional population is over 500,000, with a racial/ethnic breakdown of 54% Non-Hispanic White, 26% American Indian, 12% Hispanic, 6% African-American, and 2% Asian.
+The regional population is over 500,000, with a racial/ethnic breakdown of 54% Non-Hispanic White, 26% Native American/American Indian, 12% Hispanic/Latinx, 6% Black/African American, and 2% Asian.
 With a population of 70,000 people, Flagstaff is the area’s largest city.